-1. As a result of a survey and needs assessment carried out in 1996, AFRICA 2009 was introduced at a regional meeting of African cultural heritage professionals held in Abidjan, Ivory Coast in 1998.
+- 1. As a result of a survey and needs assessment carried out in 1996, AFRICA 2009 was introduced at a regional meeting of African cultural heritage professionals held in Abidjan, Côte d'Ivoire in 1998.
 The programme is a joint effort of African cultural heritage organizations, the UNESCO World Heritage Centre, ICCROM, and CRATerre-EAG.
-AFRICA 2009 was developed as the operational step of the Training Strategy for Immovable Cultural Heritage in sub-Saharan Africa approved by the World Heritage Committee at its 20th session in Merida, Mexico in 1996.
-The programme should be seen as an instrument for carrying out the overall strategy of the World Heritage Committee for training immovable cultural heritage professionals in sub-Saharan Africa.

-2. The 1998 - 2001 period was conceived of as the pilot phase for the programme.
-A core set of activities was gradually introduced and improved upon during this period.
-The pilot phase was successfully completed in December 2001.
-In 2002, the Consolidation Phase was introduced taking into account the results of an independent evaluation of the programme and the recommendations of the Directors Seminar in 2001.

-3. The Programme objective of AFRICA 2009 is to increase national capacity in Sub-Saharan Africa for management and conservation of immovable cultural heritage.

-- 4. The programme will achieve the following four outputs by its conclusion in 2009: - national awareness as a means of promoting political, institutional, financial, and community commitment - trained national professionals and other skilled persons involved in the conservation and management of the immovable cultural heritage in the participating countries - an active network for exchange of information and experiences - an effective and efficient management and implementation of the programme.
+AFRICA 2009 was developed, in part, as the operational step of the Training Strategy for Immovable Cultural Heritage in Africa South of the Sahara approved by the World Heritage Committee at its 20th session in Merida, Mexico in 1996.
+The programme should be seen as an instrument for carrying out the overall strategy of the World Heritage Committee for training immovable cultural heritage professionals in sub-Saharan Africa - 2.
+The period 1998 2001 was conceived of as the pilot phase for the programme.
+A core set of activities were gradually introduced and improved upon during this period.
+The pilot phase was successfully completed in December of 2001.
+In 2002, the Consolidation Phase was introduced taking into account the results of an independent evaluation of the programme and the recommendations of the Directors Seminar in 2001 - 3.
+The Programme Objective of AFRICA 2009 is to increase national capacity in Sub-Saharan Africa for management and conservation of immovable cultural heritage. - 4.
+The programme will achieve the following four Outputs by its conclusion in 2009: - a) national awareness as a means of promoting political, institutional, financial, and community commitment; - b) trained national professionals and other skilled persons involved in the conservation and management of the immovable cultural in the participating countries; - c) an active network for exchange of information and experiences. - d) an effective and efficient management and implementation of the programme.